 Preparing Children & Youth for Success

 Supporting children and youth to thrive, contribute positively, and be prepared for the next stages in their lives.

 Goddard Riverside offers comprehensive Early Childhood Education programs for children ages two to five.
 Our programs help families thrive by providing safe, enriching environments for young children while their parents or guardians work.

-We provide Early Childhood Education at four locations:
+We provide Early Childhood Education at two locations:

 • 114 West 91st Street (dually eligible: Head Start/Day Care)